kcri-tz/kcri-cge-bap/README.md

     cd "$BAP_DB_DIR/kmerfinder"
     less README.md   # has instructions on download and installation

-Run test against the real databases:
+Run tests against the real databases (ignore failure "does not match expected output" as there may have been additions to the CGE databases):

     # With BAP_DB_DIR pointing at the installed databases
     test/test-04-fa-live.sh